1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2003 - Present

 The highest-graded 1946 dimes command impressive premiums at auction.
-A 1946 Roosevelt Dime in MS 69 condition leads the chart at $12,650.
-This exceptional grade represents near-perfect preservation from the series’ first year.
+A 1946 Roosevelt Dime in MS 69 condition leads the chart at $12,650, representing near-perfect preservation from the series’ first year.

-The second position goes to a 1946 MS 68 Full Bands specimen at $10,869.
-Full Bands coins show complete horizontal lines on the torch bands.
-This sharp strike detail significantly increases collector demand and value.
+The second position belongs to a 1946 MS 68 Full Bands specimen that realized $10,869 at Legend Rare Coin Auctions in October 2015.
+Full Bands (FB) coins show complete horizontal separation on the torch bands, reflecting a superior strike that significantly increases collector demand.

-The chart also includes a notable error variety.
-The 1946-D/D RPM FS-501 in MS 67 grade sold for $995.
-This repunched mintmark shows doubled “D” marks from the Denver Mint.
+The chart also highlights a notable error variety.
+A 1946-D/D RPM FS-501 in MS 67 Full Bands sold for $995 in 2021, reflecting strong demand for repunched mintmark varieties from the inaugural year.

 History Of The 1946 Dime

-Less than a month after Roosevelt’s death, Representative James Hobson Morrison introduced legislation for the new design.
-President Harry Truman quickly signed it into law.
+Less than a month after Roosevelt’s death, Representative James Hobson Morrison introduced legislation for the new design, and President Harry Truman quickly signed it into law.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List